-The Sunset Market is a weekly occurrence year round.
-People travel from all over to take part in the festivities that include food, entertainment, shopping and even a family friendly KidZone.
+This market is a weekly occurrence year round.
+People travel from all over to take part in the festivities that include food, entertainment, shopping, and even a family-friendly KidZone.

-Oceanside Pier – the famed pier is a busy location, and a tourist hotspot.
+The famed pier is a busy location and a tourist hotspot.
 It is located in the heart of Oceanside.

-Pendleton Paintball Park is located aboard the installation on Vandergrift Blvd.
-It is open to ages 10 and up, with hours Friday to Sunday, from 0830 – 1700.
+Located aboard the installation on Vandergrift Blvd, this paintball park is open to ages 10 and up, with hours Friday to Sunday, from 0830 – 1700.
 They take private reservations 7 days a week for groups of 15 or more.

-Camp Pendleton Playland is located next to the paintball park.
-It features a zip line, laser tag, several bounce houses and more.
+Located next to the paintball park.
+Camp Pendleton Playland features a zip line, laser tag, several bounce houses and more.
 It’s only open on weekends from 1000 – 1700.